First stop during the big Italy & Spain trip in 2022 and M’s first every Italian city to visit was glorious Firenze.

 The eight most populated city in Italy and the most populated city in Tuscany, Firenze is visited by 10 to 16 million tourist each year.
 We spotted around third during our visit.
 I can’t imagine how does the city feels during the summer.

 Speaking of the open markets, Mercato del Porcellino situated in a 16th century loggia got it’s name after the bronze sculpture of the boar (porcellino, it = little pig, eng).
 Under the roof of the loggia you can find all sorts of goods, t-shirts, souvenirs, bags, belts and small stuffed animals in the shape of porcellino.
+As with many bronze sculptures in the world, the little pig is no immune to peoples harassment.
+The tradition is to either put a coin into the boar’s gaping jaws, for good luck, or just rub the boar’s snout to make sure to come back to Firenze once again

 Anyone in love with Italy, art, architecture, bit of food and wine will and definitely should visit Firenze once in his life.
 If not live there.
 Oh that would be a dream.
 But without the baby strollers 🥴